i-sergienko/banana-operator-golang/notes/notes.md

 9) Implement tests in *controllers/suite_test.go*. https://book.kubebuilder.io/cronjob-tutorial/writing-tests.html
    Launch a Kubernetes cluster (in a CI environment it's easy to use kind), or use an existing one.
+   If using kind, don't set the image version to `latest` - kind will not load it.
    Remove the `test` dependency from `docker-build: test` target in Makefile.
    Remove the Envtest setup from `test` target: we're using an existing cluster, so just leave `go test ./... -coverprofile cover.out`.